-Those who first experienced the Easter Effect would not have put it in these terms, but as their understanding of what had happened to Jesus and to themselves grew, they grasped that there had been an “evolutionary leap” in the human condition.
+Those who first experienced the Resurrection Effect would not have put it in these terms, but as their understanding of what had happened to Jesus and to themselves grew, they grasped that there had been a mammoth leap in the human condition.
 A new way of being had been encountered in the manifestly human but utterly different life of the one they met as the Risen Lord.

 That insight radically changed all those who embraced it.
-Which brings us to the next manifestation of the Easter Effect among the first Christians:
+Which brings us to the next manifestation of the Resurrection Effect among the first Christians:

 The way they thought about their responsibilities changed.